isuretpolos/AetherOnePy/README.md

 AetherOnePy is a Web-based Desktop Application, which means the application runs on your computer but uses a web browser as its interface.
 You can run it on a Raspberry Pi or a PC (Windows, Linux or Mac).

+**Digital radionics** is based on [The RetroPsychoKinesis Project](https://www.fourmilab.ch/rpkp/) which used radioactive decay (Americanum, from smoke detectors) as a source for true random numbers (TRNG).
+Therefore the name "**hotbits**" used a lot in the AetherOne series.
+Later the quantum tunneling effect of zener diodes substituted the dangerous radioactive method.

 ### Preconditions
 - **Python** version **3.10**.x or bigger
 - Git